dirtybrie/stringbean/README.md

 Go head and pull up the code of stringbean while your reading.

 Ok so our variables between line 22-40 is commented as the ASCII Table.
-If you don't know what ASCII is, it's just a fancy way of saying letters, numbers and punctuation.<br/>
+If you don't know what ASCII is, it's just a fancy way of saying letters, numbers and punctuation.
 Say you want more than just uppercase/lowercase letters and numbers you want to throw in special characters as well.
 To do so, you would swap **charnumb** in line 143 (if your using Linux, line 159 for Windows) which is:<br/>